liukun2634/Catalog/README.md

 4. All the python, html, css file have been neat formatted and valided.

 5. Bootstrap is used for different device command.

+#### Update in 7.23

+1. Add authorizate to different users to edit and delete its own items.

+2. Formatted py code by sublime pep8 plugin (atom auto-pep8 package cannot check the code length).